 The threshold allows you to adjust the detail in your image trace with a lower value giving you less information.

 Noise adjusts the threshold around a specified area in pixels that is ignored when tracing.

 For example, When painting, running out of paint on the brush can cause ‘fading’ or ‘jagged lines’ on the canvas.

 Note that the details in a gradient from solid to jagged lines can be missed in a high-noise Image Trace.

 You may need to play around with these settings if you intend to preserve these different textures in your Procreate image.

-Another setting is paths, which controls the distance between the original shape (in pixels) and the traced shape.
+Another setting is paths, which control the distance between the original shape (in pixels) and the traced shape.

 A lower value creates a looser path fitting, and a higher value will produce a tighter path fitting.

 Keeping with the example of a brush with a higher path fitting, the Image Trace will follow your stroke more closely.